Qraft

 How They Differ

 Barcodes are "one-dimensional codes" encoding information only through horizontal line widths and spacing.
-QR codes are "two-dimensional codes" arranging black and white modules in both directions, storing far more information in the same area.
+Patented in 1952, they remain used in retail worldwide.
+QR codes are "two-dimensional codes" developed by Denso Wave in 1994, arranging black and white modules in both directions to store far more information in the same area.

 Barcodes have data in only one direction, requiring horizontal scanning.
+This is why cashiers must align items when scanning.
 QR codes can be scanned from any orientation thanks to finder patterns at three corners.
+This 360-degree readability enables easy smartphone camera scanning.

 The capacity difference is stark.
-A standard barcode (EAN-13) stores only 13 digits, while QR codes store up to 7,089 digits or 4,296 alphanumeric characters.
+A standard barcode (EAN-13) stores only 13 digits, while QR codes store up to 7,089 digits or 4,296 alphanumeric characters - roughly 500 times more.
+Directly storing URLs, contact information, and Wi-Fi credentials is a unique QR code strength.

 QR codes also read faster.
 Barcodes require laser scanning in one direction, needing alignment time.
 QR codes capture the entire image at once via camera, enabling instant reading.